KStockton/Movie-Tracker/README.md

 # Movie-Tracker Featuring the MovieDB API

 ### Goals and Objectives:
-The goal of this project was to create an application where a user could sign in and out while savinig their favorit movies.
-Also this was our first project using React Router and Redux.
+The goal of this project was to create an application where a user could sign in and out while savinig their favorite movies.
+This project was created using React.js, React Router and Redux.

 ## Installing / Lets Get Started